-Description A detached single storey bungalow.
-Accommodation GROUND FLOOR: entrance vestibule, hallway, 2 bedrooms, shower room, kitchen, dining room, utility room, lounge and sun room.
-Gross internal floor area (m2) Approximately 95sqm.
-Neighbourhood and location The property is situated within an established residential area where surrounding properties are of a mixed size and style.
+Description A mid terraced two storey villa (ex Local Authority).
+Accommodation GROUND FLOOR: Entrance Hall, Lounge and Kitchen.
+FIRST FLOOR: Landing, three Bedrooms and Shower room.
+Gross internal floor area (m2) Approximately 83 m .
+Neighbourhood and location The property is situated within an established Local Authority housing development where a number of properties now appear privately owned.
 Local amenities can be found within a reasonable commute.
-Age Built circa 1965 (58 years old).
+Age Built circa 1955 (68 years old).
 Weather Overcast but dry.
 Weather over recent weeks has been unsettled.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Assumed to be of brick construction with a rendered finish and metal flashings.
+Brick construction with a pointed finish and metal flashings.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of a pitched design and is overlaid with tiles, with a tiled ridge and PVC finishings to the verge.
-The roof over the gable projection is mono-pitched and overlaid with felt or a similar material.
-I was able to gain a view of the roof structure via a ceiling hatch from the hallway.
-The roof is of timber truss construction with plasterboard and chipboard sarking.
-Glass wool insulation has been laid in between and over ceiling joists.
+The roof is of pitched design and is overlaid with tiles with a tiled ridge.